-I am a huge believer in the education as the door to a better life.
+I am a huge believer in education as the door to a better life.
 As Americans, it is clear that this is a principle we hold dear.
 After all, we offer public education for K-12.
 While this is a beautiful sentiment that we call all share, I have noticed that we don’t all get access to the same quality of education.
 It never seemed right to me that some schools can barely afford text books while others have all the newest editions.
 I think of this inequality as mostly being disproportionate between poor districts and rich districts.
-The truth is that this means the BIPOC communities are often left underserved.
+The truth is that this means that BIPOC communities are often left underserved.
 That is why I am happy to welcome Collette Bowers Zinn.
 She will be sharing her point of view on the importance of private schooling particularly for BIPOC students.

 The better quality of education you receive, the more likely you are to have useful skills to help you in life.
 I also believe that high quality education is more likely to lead you to pursue higher education options.
 As someone who moved many times while in K-12, I attended many different schools.
 This meant that I could see first hand the differences in the available education.
 I could also see the difference in the results when looking at my classmates and where they ended up.
 The quality of education I received definitely effected my own motivation to work hard and learn.